Trump endorses GOP rival of outgoing Idaho governor - ExBulletin

 Little repealed all of his executive orders, including one that banned mask warrants, which Little says are decisions that should be left to local authorities.

-Little has since stopped telling McGeachin he’s leaving the state, most notably during Littles’ trip to Florida, setting up a potential legal battle over how the Idaho Constitution should be interpreted in the matter.
+Little has since stopped telling McGeachin when he leaves the state, most notably during Little’s trip to Florida, setting up a potential legal battle over how the Idaho Constitution should be interpreted in the matter.

 Sources